markfarrell/markfarrell.github.io/_posts/2017-05-22-coherent-algebras-from-graphs.md

 ---
 layout: post
-title:  "Association Schemes from Graphs"
+title:  "Coherent Algebras from Graphs"
 date:   2017-05-22
 ---

-I would like to establish some examples of families of (commutative) association schemes arising from distance-regular graphs and sets of conjugacy class digraphs of finite groups.
+I would like to establish some examples of families of (commutative) coherent algebras arising from distance-regular graphs and sets of conjugacy class digraphs of finite groups.

 Firstly, suppose that $$G$$ is a distance-regular graph.
 Let $$\mathcal{V}_{G}$$ denote the vertex set of $$G$$,